 - Cuisine: Mexican

 - Don't have a pressure cooker?
-Cook the recipe in a dutch oven.
-In step 3, instead of pressure cooking on high, bring the pot with all the ingredients to a boil.
-Then cover the pot and move it to a 350*F oven for 2 hours.
-Remove from the oven, and season to taste.
+Cook the recipe in a large pot or Dutch oven.
+Follow the recipe as written, increasing the chicken broth (or water) to 6 cups.
+Instead of pressure cooking, bring the pot with all the ingredients to a boil, lower the heat to a simmer, and simmer for 2 hours.

-- This recipe is made for leftovers; it tastes better the next day, and freezes very well.
+- Leftover Pozole is fantastic: This recipe is made for leftovers; it tastes better the next day, and freezes very well.
+Store it in the refrigerator for a few days, reheating before serving.
+Or, freeze for up to 6 months

 My husband and I have made this recipe for years and still love it.
 We usually make it with pork stew meat from the butcher counter.
 The masa harina as a thickener is a genius suggestion.
 (And a good excuse to make some corn tortillas to go with the soup.).
 Radishes and limes are key as garnishes.